ncsa/bw-new-user-training/_episodes/03-filesystems.md

 - "`setfacl` and `getfacl`"
 ---

+## Online storage

+All Blue Waters users are given access to three directories located on different filesystems called Home, Projects, and Scratch.
+These filesystems are accessible from anywhere on Blue Waters and, therefore, together form the called **online** storage system.

 ## Home directory

 When you log in to Blue Waters, you arrive at your home directory.